Timeframe: 2016 – 2019

 Goal: Study the interactions between the immune system and FLC in a mouse model

-Principal Investigator: Kevin Barry, Ph.D., Postdoctoral Scholar
+Principal Investigator: Kevin Barry, PhD

 The study of the efficacy of immunotherapy in the treatment of FLC is hampered by the fact that the current patient-derived xenograft animal models of FLC utilize the transplantation of human tumor into immune compromised animals.
 The lack of an effective immune system allows the host mice to grow tumors, but also makes it impossible to study the interactions between the immune system and FLC in this model system.
 This study harnessed a preclinical mouse model of FLC developed by Dr. Julien Sage and Stanford University with a fully functional immune system to understand how the immune system interacts with FLC.
-These studies represent the first step in moving towards treating FLC patients with immunotherapy in the clinic.
+These studies represented the first steps towards treating FLC patients with immunotherapy in the clinic.